envisioning/vocab/vocab/bayesian-inference.md

 ---
 category: MATH, CORE
+generality:
+- 0.92
+- 0.91
+- 0.905
+- 0.895
+- 0.885
+- 0.88
+- 0.875
 slug: bayesian-inference
 summary: Method of statistical inference in which Bayes' theorem is used to update the probability estimate for a hypothesis as more evidence or information becomes available.
 title: Bayesian Inference
 ---